 Cowie left the Company service in 1891 to become secretary of the Edmonton Board of Trade, a position that he held for eight years.
 In 1902 he moved to Winnipeg.
 During the Riel Rebellion of 1885 he used his influence to restrain the Métis.
 He also devoted much time to securing a grant of land for white settlers who lived in Rupert’s Land before it became part of Canada.

 In 1884, he married Margaret Jane Sinclair (1864-1901) of Winnipeg.
 They had six children: Jean Sinclair Cowie (1888-?), Ruby Beresford Cowie (1889-?, mother of Barbara A. Johnstone), William Cecil Cowie (1891-?), Jessie Cowie (1894-?), Mary F. Cowie (1895-?), and Victori I. Cowie (1899-?).
 He was a member of the St. Andrew’s Society, Old Timers’ of Manitoba, and AOUW.
 He was the author of The Company of Adventurers (Toronto, 1913).

-Cowie died in Winnipeg on 18 May 1917.
+He died in Winnipeg on 18 May 1917 and was buried in the St. Andrew’s-on-the-Red Anglican Cemetery.
 His collection of Plains Cree material culture is housed in the Chicago Field Museum of Natural History.

 1911 Canada census, Automated Genealogy.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

 Burial transcriptions, Manitoba Genealogical Society.